MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/credentials-protection-and-management/configuring-additional-lsa-protection.md

 If added LSA protection is enabled, you can't debug a custom LSA plug-in.
 You can't attach a debugger to LSASS when it's a protected process.
 In general, there's no supported way to debug a running protected process.

-## Audit to identify LSA plug-ins and drivers that fail to run as a protected process
+## Audit for LSA plug-ins and drivers that won't load as a protected process

-You can use the audit mode to identify LSA plug-ins and drivers that fail to load in LSA protected mode.
-While in audit mode, the system generates event logs, identifying all of the plug-ins and drivers that fail to load under LSA if LSA protection is enabled.
-The messages are logged without blocking the plug-ins or drivers.
+Before you enable LSA protection, use audit mode to identify LSA plug-ins and drivers that will fail to load in LSA protected mode.
+While in audit mode, the system generates event logs that identify all of the plug-ins and drivers that fail to load under LSA if LSA protection is enabled.
+The messages are logged without actually blocking the plug-ins or drivers.

 The events described in this section are located in Event Viewer in the **Operational** log under **Applications and Services Logs** > **Microsoft** > **Windows** > **CodeIntegrity**.
 These events can help you identify LSA plug-ins and drivers that fail to load due to signing reasons.
 To manage these events, you can use the **wevtutil** command-line tool.
 For information about this tool, see [Wevtutil](../../administration/windows-commands/Wevtutil.md).